McDoJr/AutoTreeChopper/README.md

  - Floats in water
  - Interaction effect with sponge/ice
  - Destroyed when in contact with flowers/fern/mushroom etc.
+ - Detection system if the target tree is already taken by another machine
+ - 5 up to 50 meter radius scan to avoid server lag

 I can make this plugin perfect if given enough time.
 Only created the basics and don't
 have any way to save the machines yet.